 Chandra K, Singh RK and Koshta ML.2000.
 On a collection of butterflies(Lepidoptera: Rhopalocera) from Sidhi district, Madhya Pradesh, India.
 Records of Zoological Survey of India 98(4):11 -23

-Chandra K, Singh RK and Koshta ML2000.On a collection of butterflies fauna from Pachmarhi Biosphere Reserve.
-Proceedings of National seminar on Biodiversity Conservation & Management with special Reference on Biosphere Reserve, EPCO, Bhopal November :72-77
+Chandra K, Singh RK, and Koshta ML2000.On a collection of butterflies and fauna from Pachmarhi Biosphere Reserve.
+Proceedings of National Seminar on Biodiversity Conservation & Management with Special Reference on Biosphere Reserve, EPCO, Bhopal November :72-77

-Chaudhary LK and Khan SK.2002.Bandhavgarh fort of the Tiger: The Definitive guide.
+Chaudhary LK and Khan SK.2002.Bandhavgarh Fort of the Tiger: The Definitive Guide.
 Sandhya Prakashan Bhavan, Malviya Nagar, Bhopal:113

 Connor, O. R.J and Shrubb, M. 1986.
 Farming and Birds.
 Corbet AS and Pendlebury HM.
 The Butterflies of The Malay Peninsula.
 Malayan Nature Society.
 4th Edition:1-61